-File Description Documents Audited statements of accounts on maintenance of physical facilities and academic support facilities duly certified by Chartered Accountant / Finance Officer View File Details about approved budget and expenditure on physical and academic support facilities (Data templates) View File Any other relevant information View File and support facilities - laboratory, library, sports facilities, computers, classrooms etc. Describe policy details of systems and procedures for maintaining and utilizing physical and academic support facilities within a maximum of 100 -200 words.
+File Description Documents Audited statements of accounts on maintenance o f physical facilities and academic support facilities duly certified by Chartered Accountant / Finance Officer View File Details about approved budget and expenditure on physical and academic support facilities (Data templates) View File Any other relevant information View File

+4.5.2 - There are established systems and procedures for maintaining and utilizing physical, academic and support facilities - laboratory, library, sports facilities, computers, classrooms etc. Describe policy details of systems and procedures for maintaining and utilizing physical and academic support facilities within a maximum of 100 -200 words.